Nu people: Religion and culture

 The Nu are adherents of Tibetan Buddhism and their tribal Animism, which has close affinities with the natural world.
 A minority have converted to Christianity.
 Tibetan Buddhism is mainly professed by the Northern Nu.
 Most of the southern and central groups have retained their Animist faith, although Christianity has made some inroads into the southern group (through French missionaries in the second half of the 19th century).

 The Nu celebrate the tribal flower-fairy festival, which is mainly celebrated by the Nu in the Gongshan area of Yunnan province.
-According to the Chinese lunar calendar, the festival comes on the 15th of March annually and lasts three days.
+According to the Chinese lunar calendar, the festival comes on 15 March annually and lasts three days.
 The festival is based on the legend that the Nu River often flooded in ancient times.
 A Nu girl named A-Rong, inspired by the web of a spider, created a kind of rope-bridge, by which the people could cross the river.
 Coveting the beauty of A-Rong, the chief of the Hou tribe tried to force her to marry him time and time again.
 However, A-Rong would not agree, so she escaped into the mountains and eventually turned into a stone statue in a cave.
 To honor her, the Nu people celebrate Fairy Festival on March 15 every year.

 Upon the arrival of the festival, the people will pick bunches of azaleas and sacrifice the fairy maiden at a cave, literally known as Fairy People Cave.
 After the ceremony, the people drink together at home, and people of all ages will dress up in their traditional costumes, holding fresh flowers.
 They will gather together in the open air, singing, dancing, and telling stories.
 Ball matches akin to football matches, bow and arrow competitions are held as well.

 Another festival is the Jijilamu festival, the spring festival which lasts about 15 days from the end of lunar December to the beginning of lunar January.
 It is mainly celebrated by the Nu living in Bijiang, Fugong, Gongshan, Lanping and Weixi counties of Yunnan Province, although Losar is also celebrated by the Tibetan Buddhist Nu.

 On the eve of the festival, households in every village butcher pigs, make soft-rice dumplings, brew wine and clean their courtyards, similar to the Chinese New Year.
 On New Year's Eve, before eating, they put corn and dishes of food on a three-legged barbecue.
 On top of the three legs, three cups are put and also three pieces of meat, then the family members, either young or old, pray for a good harvest and strong livestock for the New Year.